aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 ### **Added Cells.ImportGridView Method**
-Aspose.Cells for .NET 8.6.3 has exposed an overloaded version of the Cells.ImportGridView that can now accept an instance of ImportTableOptions to give more control over the import process.
+Aspose.Cells for .NET 8.6.3 has exposed an overloaded version of `Cells.ImportGridView` that can now accept an instance of `ImportTableOptions` to give more control over the import process.

 Following is the simple usage scenario.